Andreas Söderlund

 }

 The underscore, being a rather poor substitute for a period due to syntax limitations, demarcates a RoleMethod.
 Its name always starts with one of the Roles in the Context, working as an extension of the object playing the Role while it's inside the Context.
-Look at it as though the object playing the Role of Speaker gets a proclaim() function attached to it when, and only when, the HelloWorld Context is executing.
+See it as the object playing the Role of Speaker gets a proclaim() function attached to it when, and only when, the HelloWorld Context is executing.

 The Interaction part of DCI